CAD-Assistant: Tool-Augmented VLLMs as Generic CAD Task Solvers: Related Work

 \section{Related Work}

 \textbf{Foundation Models for CAD}: Recently, there has been increasing research interest in the use of foundation models on CAD-related applications.
 CAD-Talk~\cite{Yuan2023CADTalkAA} introduces a framework for semantic CAD code captioning using multi-view photorealistic renderings of CAD models along with part-segmentation, powered by foundation models~\cite{Kirillov2023SegmentA, Caron2021EmergingPI}.
 Taking a similar path, QueryCAD~\cite{kienle2024querycad} proposes an open-vocabulary CAD part segmentation from images leveraging segmentation foundation models and LLMs to perform CAD-related question-answering for robotic applications.
-CADLLM~\cite{cadllm} proposes a T5~\cite{Raffel2019ExploringTL} LLM finetuned on the SketchGraphs~\cite{seff2020sketchgraphs} dataset of 2D CAD sketches for sketch auto-completion.
-CadVLM~\cite{Wu2024CadVLMBL} extends CADLLM to the visual domain, incorporating a visual modality for CAD sketch auto-completion, autoconstraining and image-guided generation.
+CADLLM~\cite{cadllm} proposes a T5 model~\cite{Raffel2019ExploringTL} finetuned on the SketchGraphs~\cite{seff2020sketchgraphs} dataset of 2D CAD sketches for sketch auto-completion.
+CadVLM~\cite{Wu2024CadVLMBL} extends CADLLM~\cite{cadllm} to the visual domain, incorporating a visual modality for CAD sketch auto-completion, autoconstraining and image-guided generation.
 CADReparam~\cite{Kodnongbua2023reparamCAD} uses VLLMs to infer meaningful variation spaces for parametric CAD models, re-parameterizing them to enable exploration along design-relevant axes.
 Img2CAD~\cite{you2024img2cad} utilizes a VLLM to reverse engineer objects from images, predicting the specific CAD command types needed to model each part of the object accurately.
 Badagabettu~\etal~\cite{Badagabettu2024Query2CADGC}, focus on text-guided generation of CAD models as CADQuery code, while LLM4CAD~\cite{li2024llm4cad} use a similar approach to generate 3D CAD models from text and image inputs.
-The \texttt{CAD-Assistant} departs from the aforementioned task-specific methods, as it is the first generic, training-free framework for zero-shot CAD-Assisted design via a tool-augmented VLLM paradigm.
+Related to ours is the training-free method of ~\cite{alrashedygenerating} focusing on CAD model generation.
+Authors introduce a verification process to ensure the validity of generated models, but do not explore tool augmentation.
+Our investigation diverges from these task-specific approaches as it shifts the focus on tool-augmentation for mitigating the limitation of VLLMs on AI-assisted CAD. \texttt{CAD-Assistant} is the first \textit{general-purpose} framework for CAD design, able to process multimodal prompts and address diverse CAD use cases.